 Students are expected to demonstrate that they are making good academic progress in their major program.
 Applicants must have a graduate GPA of at least 3.5 in a research area related to human health.

 All Penn State graduate students are required to complete Scholarship and Research Integrity (SARI) training.
 Much of this training is completed with self-study computer-based modules administered through the Collaborative Institutional Training Initiative at the University of Miami.
 The Clinical and Translational Sciences Program has training requirements in addition to a student’s major program.
-Prior to taking a candidacy exam, potential CTS students are expected to complete the Collaborative Institutional Training Initiative modules, which can be accessed through the Penn State College of Medicine CITI Portal.
+Prior to taking a qualifying exam, potential CTS students are expected to complete the Collaborative Institutional Training Initiative modules, which can be accessed through the Penn State College of Medicine CITI Portal.